 Generation Z (People born after 1995) is on track to become the largest generation and trends have shown their consumption trends are greatly different than previous generations.
 They outnumber both Millennials and Baby Boomers and making up 20% of Australia's population and almost 30% of the world's population (Source: mccrindle).

 According to Fast Company they will be the most valuable consumer segment as they will account for 40% of all consumers by 2020 with $44 billion in buying power.
 In regards to media consumption they have been coined as the video-first consumption generation, that love and trust User Generated Content (UGC) over any other type of content.
 Campaign Monitor research found that 32% say that they use YouTube more than any other social media platform.

 According to Christopher Kingman, TransUnion when marketing to Generation Z focus on direct (no fluff), individualised messaging and content with a heavy emphasis on what's in it for them.
 They are also price-conscious, research before they buy and have a physiological need of instant gratification.

 Having the right content distribution formula can be difficult without granular consumer insights.
 Knowing the behaviour and preferences of your audience is critical to the success of a brand.
-Time of day, day of the week, and audience preference all play a critical role in your distribution strategy.
+Time of day, day of the week, and audience preference all play a critical role in your distribution and sales strategy.
 Great stories can fall short of expected outcomes without the right distribution strategy paired with consumer insights from enterprise marketing technologies.

 Enterprise marketing technologies

 Enterprise marketing technologies have given businesses the agility to move quickly and publish content to their users needs.
 With faster response times, live audience insights and machine learning capabilities enterprise solutions such as Sitecore, Salesforce, Marketo, Hubspot and Microsoft Dynamics have enabled businesses to invest in their owned digital assets whilst achieving their content distribution strategy objectives.